galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-chart" data-src="visualisation/26640283"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26640283/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

-💡Logistic regression shows that having many words and especially using a high number of function and timing words has a large positive impact on virality while having a large share of relative pronouns decreases the chance.
-This tells us that having lenghtier and more precise descriptions that are treated in a more objective way are generally correlated to higher chances of virality. <br>
+💡 Logistic regression shows that having many words and especially using a high number of function and timing words has a large positive impact on virality while having a large share of relative pronouns decreases the chance.
+This tells us that having lengthier and more precise descriptions that are treated in a more objective way are generally correlated to higher chances of virality. <br>
-Interestingly, this analysis marks another factor important (although not listed in the plot above): **Compound VADER sentiment** - with coefficient of `-0.067836` and a p-value `1.646800e-09` which is well below 0.05.
+Interestingly, this analysis marks another crucial factor (although not listed in the plot above): **Compound VADER sentiment** - with coefficient of `-0.067836` and a p-value `1.646800e-09` which is well below 0.05.
 This illustrates that the post having negative compound sentiment positively influences the probabiliy of the post going viral.
-We will explore this further in the section Sentiment analysis.
+We will explore this further in the Sentiment Analysis section.

 ### Spider Plots 🕷️
-Extending our finding from logistic regression, we generate the following spider plots for some isolated highly viral posts.
+Extending our findings from logistic regression, we generate the following spider plots for some isolated highly viral posts.
 Each plot visualizes the normalized feature profile of a post, highlighting how different combinations of linguistic, sentiment, and structural features can lead to high virality.

 <div class="flourish-embed flourish-radar" data-src="visualisation/26851369"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26851369/thumbnail" width="100%" alt="radar visualization" /></noscript></div>

-💡We can see that each of these posts exceeds in multiple factors of coefficients that were deemed important by the logistic regression above.
+💡 We can see that each of these posts exceeds in multiple factors of coefficients that were deemed important by the logistic regression above.
 In at three two out of the five main measures <i>Num_words</i>, <i>Negated_sentiment_comp</i>, <i>Negated_LIWC_Relativ</i>, <i>LIWC_Time</i> and negated <i>LIWC_Relativ</i> they place in a very high percentile.
 None of them exceeds in all measures, but this gives exactly you 🫵 the chance to become viral.

 ## Random Forest 🌳